openharmony/docs/en/application-dev/ui/arkts-router-to-navigation.md

 The custom page transition of Router is implemented through the general method `pageTransition()`, which can be referred to:
 [Router Custom Transition Animation](arkts-page-transition-animation.md)

 Navigation, as a routing container component, essentially belongs to the property animation between components for the page switching animation inside.
 It can provide the ability to customize the transition animation through the [customNavContentTransition](../reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md#customnavcontenttransition11) event in Navigation.
-The specific implementation can refer to the following guidance:
-[Navigation Custom Transition Animation](arkts-navigation-navigation.md#custom-transition) (Note: The pages of the Dialog type currently do not have transition animations)
+For the specific implementation, see [Customizing a Transition](arkts-navigation-navigation.md#customizing-a-transition).
+(Note: The pages of the Dialog type currently do not have transition animations)

 ### Shared Element Transition

 When pages transition between each other, shared element transition animations are required.
 Router can achieve shared element transitions through the general property `sharedTransition`, which can be referred to as follows:
 [Router Shared Element Transition Animation](../reference/apis-arkui/arkui-ts/ts-transition-animation-shared-elements.md)

 Navigation also provides the ability to transition with shared elements in one shot, which needs to be coordinated with the `geometryTransition` property.
-When switching between child pages (NavDestination), shared element transitions can be achieved, which can be referred to as follows: [Navigation Shared Element Transition Animation](arkts-navigation-navigation.md#shared-element-transition)
+When switching between child pages (NavDestination), shared element transitions can be achieved.
+For details, see [Defining a Shared Element Transition](arkts-navigation-navigation.md#defining-a-shared-element-transition).

 ### Cross-Package Routing